Relationships Australia WA is proud to deliver Djinda Service to support women and children experiencing family and domestic violence.

 Family violence is not just physical or sexual abuse.
 It also includes emotional, financial, social and cultural abuse.
 It can be from a current or former partner or from a family member.
 It makes women feel afraid and can stop them from doing things, like seeing family or friends.
 It can also hurt children.

 Djinda is a Noongar word meaning ‘star’.
 The stars represent us as women who guide our families, shine brightly, survive against the odds and are strong in our determination to keep our families safe.

 How can we help?

-- Current child protection matters
+- Child protection

-We also provide community education and information to raise awareness and as a way of preventing family violence.
+We can also provide community education and information to raise awareness and as a way of preventing family violence.

 How much will it cost?

 Nothing.
 We provide a free, confidential service.